Milena Rusu: It’s very important not just to combat sexism, but to prevent it

 Tell me a bit about yourself and why you started Feminismd?

 – It all started in May 2020, when I discovered the concept of feminism through social media.
 As I dug deeper into feminist content, I came across a live video featuring Moldovan activist Alina Cebotari.
 Alina mentioned the lack of resources about gender equality in Romanian and this was really my aha- moment.
 I knew I had to do something to change the situation.
 So, I created the Instagram account Feminismd and began sharing feminist resources in Romanian.
 To my surprise, the response from young people in Moldova was overwhelmingly positive.
 I got multiple requests to join and support from followers and other feminist organizations.
-Then I decided to take things to the next level.

 I opened an application process and recruited a team of 20 people.
 Together, we started creating even more feminist content focused on Moldova and Romania.
 Later we began organizing public events, and, starting in 2021, we have received funding for more complex projects and programs.
 Feminismd quickly became a full-fledged organization, receiving tens of thousands of dollars in funding while being completely teenage-led.
 It has been an amazing journey, and I'm grateful to have created a platform for young people to engage with feminist ideas and activism in Moldova.